istmobiome/web/content/projects/trans-water/4-workflow.markdown

 ## Conclusion

 This section of the workflow is complete.
+Lets take a look at the what we have so far.
+We will go through each directory.

+  1) `00_LOGS` Individual log files for each step of the snakemake workflow.
+  2) `00_TRIMMED` Eight trimmed, compressed fastq files for each sample.
+  3) `01_QC` Merge forward (R1) and reverse (R2) QC'ed fastq files and QC `STATS` file for each sample.
+Also the `qc-report.txt` file which is a summary table of all QC results.
+  4) `02_FASTA` A contig fasta file and reformat report for each assembly.
+  5) `03_CONTIGS` An annotated contig database for each assembly.
+Taxonomic annotations = `centrifuge`.

-At this point we have fully annotated contig databases, individual and merged profile databases, and summary data to work with.
+   fully annotated contig databases, individual and merged profile databases, and summary data to work with.
 In the next section we can look at some of the summary data and then move on to rebuilding genomes from the assemblies.